 You’re not on vacation, you can’t simply sit around and binge-watch Netflix all day.
 (At least not if you expect to earn a living.)

 People who work from home still cheer when it’s time to clock out.
 They still love weekends and hate Mondays.
 They still consider themselves to be overworked and underpaid.
 Still, even have long meetings.
 If working from home is your solution to any of these issues, you’re in for a big surprise.

 It doesn’t make the work more pleasant

 If you hate what you do for a living, if you’re not passionate about it, you’ll still probably feel the same way about it when you do it at home.
 You’re simply moving the thing you hate closer to home.

-If all that you dislike about your current job is the office building, or the workspace setup or the two-hour commute you endure to get work, working from home will provide relief.
+If all that you dislike about your current job is the office building, the workspace setup or the two-hour commute you endure to get to work, working from home will provide relief.